About CHASHistory of the University of Chicago's Center for Health Administration Studies

-In 1990, CHAS moved from the Graduate School of Business to its current home in the School of Social Service Administration at the University of Chicago.
+In 1990, CHAS moved from the Graduate School of Business to its current home in the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
 At that time, Edward Lawlor assumed directorship of CHAS/GPHAP (1990-1998).
 In 1998, Kristiana Raube served as Acting Director of CHAS.
 From 1999-2002, Edward Lawlor returned to the leadership role of CHAS with Tom D’Aunno serving as the director of GPHAP.
 From 2003-2011, Harold Pollack and Colleen Grogan worked together in leadership roles for CHAS and GPHAP, respectively.
 Jeanne Marsh was appointed director of CHAS in 2011 with Grogan continuing as academic director of GPHAP.

 Click the link for an overview of 50 years of CHAS.